1. Get your firm up to speed

 3. Plan for communication

-This toolkit will provide guidance about how to communicate the change with your clients, so you can make sure they’re MTD-ready with minimal fuss.
+This toolkit provides guidance about how to communicate the change with your clients, so you can make sure they’re MTD-ready with minimal fuss.

-You’ll find some guidance and resources to help you with your marketing and communications strategy, including:
+You’ll find guidance and resources to help you with your marketing and communications strategy, including:

 Why Xero for Making Tax Digital?

 Getting your team up to speed

 Your clients will appreciate training around Making Tax Digital for VAT.
 For many small businesses there is little awareness of MTD so include this key content in your training agenda:

 Inform clients about the timing of MTD and changes to their responsibilities.